Danielle73/access-blog/src/content/blog/post-3/post-3.md

 ---
 title: '3.
 P.O.U.R Principles.'
 description: 'Implementing P.O.U.R guidelines.'
-date: '25 June 2025'
+date: '18 August 2025'
-draft: true
+draft: false

 ---

-Knowing where to start when it comes to integrating  <abbr title = "Web Content Accessibility Guidelines">WCAG </abbr> is admittedly overwhelming.
-One of the main questions I asked myself was how I could ensure to make the user experience easy and inclusive across a variety of needs?
+Figuring out where to start when it comes to integrating  <abbr title = "Web Content Accessibility Guidelines">WCAG </abbr> is admittedly overwhelming.
+One of the main questions I asked myself was: *how I could ensure the user experience was easy and inclusive across a variety of needs?*

-Learning about how user needs overlap made things easier in the sense that the benefit of one can be extended to the benefit of all.
-However the nagging feeling that something might get left off the list when it comes to accessibility still persisted.
+Knowing that multiple user needs can often overlap did make things easier, however the nagging feeling that something might get left off the list when it comes to applying accessible design still persisted.

-Thankfully there are four great tenets to consider when it comes to implementing <abbr title = "Web Content Accessibility Guidelines">WCAG </abbr>, and luckily they make an easy to remember acronym: [P.O.U.R](https://www.w3.org/WAI/standards-guidelines/wcag/glance/)
+Thankfully there are four great tenets to consider when it comes to implementing <abbr title = "Web Content Accessibility Guidelines">WCAG</abbr>, and luckily they make an easy to remember acronym: [P.O.U.R](https://www.w3.org/WAI/standards-guidelines/wcag/glance/)

 P.O.U.R stands for: